 This is only possible when everyone involved in the creative process believes in the concept, in his own abilities and feels free to contribute to the overall production.
 Ronald’s mission as a conductor is to create an atmosphere where this is possible.
 By making people part of his passion and vision, he makes this passion sound through the music.

 Ronald Slager conducts the Frisian Chamber Orchestra, the symphonic wind orchestra Groot Excelsior from Amsterdam and concert band Crescendo from Ermelo.
-He is also a regular guest conductor with the Dutch Police Band.

-Under his inspiring leadership, Groot Excelsior regurlarly performes transcriptions of great symphonic works, as for instance Finlandia by Sibelius, Rhapsody in Blue by George Gershwin and Symphonic Dances from West Side Story by Leonard Bernstein.
+Under his inspiring leadership, Groot Excelsior regurlarly performes transcriptions of great symphonic works, as for instance Pictures at an Exhibition by Moussorgsky, Rhapsody in Blue by George Gershwin and Symphonic Dances from West Side Story by Leonard Bernstein.
 On April 23rd 2016 – William Shakespeare’s 400th death anniversary – Ronald paid homage to Shakespeare with Groot Excelsior and British actor Philip Curtis.
 The programme included the fantasy overture Romeo & Juliet by Tchaikovsky, Coriolanus by the Hungarian composer Frigyes Hidas and music from the Kenneth Branagh film Henry V by Patrick Doyle, arranged by Johan de Meij.
 On April 15th 2018 Ronald held a lecture on Rimsky-Korsakov’s Scheherazade in the Amsterdam Library, illustrated by excerpts that were performed live by the orchestra, followed by the complete performance of the composition.